shopsys/monorepo-tools/packages/http-smoke-testing/README.md

 * `createRequest` if you have specific needs about the way `Request` is created from [`RequestDataSet`](./src/RequestDataSet.php).
 * `handleRequest` to customize handling `Request` in your application (eg. you can wrap it in database transaction to roll it back into original state).

+## Troubleshooting

+### Tests do not fail on non-existing route
+PHPUnit by default does not fail on warnings.
+Setting `failOnWarning="true"` in `phpunit.xml` fixes this problem.

 ## Contributing
 Thank you for your contributions to Shopsys HTTP Smoke Testing package.
 Together we are making Shopsys Framework better.